spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 ## Additional Ansible playbooks.

-When you execute this project with skip test option you will have only docker images build (base and application).
+When you execute this project with _-DskipTest=true_ option you will have only docker images build (base and application).
 To test those images and start nodes, you can run ansible playbooks located in aditional-playbooks folder.

 Those additional ansible playbooks are divided in three groups and contain only few tasks.
 For best results run them in order starting from #1.